 PLANNING COMMISSION PUBLIC HEARING & MEETING

+TO BE CONTINUED

-TO BE HELD SATURDAY FEBRUARY 1, 2014 AT 10:00 AM
+SATURDAY MARCH 1, 2014 AT 10:00 AM

 AT THE DEWEY BEACH LIFESAVINGS MUSEUM

 1 DAGSWORTHY AVE., DEWEY BEACH, DE 19971

 Purpose: To 1) hold an organizational meeting of the Planning Commission to elect commission officers, including Chair; 2) hold a public hearing regarding a conditional use application from Dewey Beer & Food Company, LLC for expansion and significant change in use for a restaurant at 2100 Coastal Highway, Dewey Beach, DE 19971 that is proposing to operate under Delaware ABCC restaurant alcohol and brewpub licenses; 3) conduct a general meeting to approve the abovementioned conditional use application and to reconsider the amendment to 185-60.
 B of the Town Code regarding sea-level rise and coastal flooding previously recommended to the Town Commissioners for their approval and adoption.